PreciousChicken/jest-testing-graphql-api/README.md

 # jest-testing-graphql-api
-Demonstratng how to test a GraphQL API using the Jest JavaScript testing framework.
+Demonstrating how to test a GraphQL API using the Jest JavaScript testing framework, intended to accompany the tutorial [Testing a GraphQL API using the Jest JavaScript testing framework](https://www.preciouschicken.com/blog/posts/jest-testing-graphql-api/).